-You’re now at home with your newborn, far away from the busyness of the hospital and birthing center, and you may be wondering, “What’s next?” or “How do I keep this baby healthy?”
+You’re now at home with your newborn, far away from the busyness of the hospital and birthing center, and you may be wondering, what are the follow up care steps for your baby “What’s next?” or “How do I keep this baby healthy?”

 It’s important to take your baby to his pediatrician for follow up care and regular healthcare.
 Experts at the American Academy of Pediatricians recommend the following routine health visits for all newborns and infants:

 • Visit your pediatrician within 3 to 4 days after hospital discharge for follow-up care

 • Schedule your second appointment 2 weeks later